From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Transfer time: 25 minutes from Corfu Airport.

-For a more traditional Greek experience, there’s the lovely little Sebastian’s Family Hotel is attached to a taverna and surrounded by lush gardens.
-Sea Breeze is right on the beach and has apartments available as well as rooms.
+For a more traditional Greek experience, Sebastian’s Family Hotel is attached to a taverna and surrounded by lush gardens, and Sea Breeze is right on the beach.

-Agios Gordios is also home to the infamous Pink Palace, a backpacker resort/hostel which is situated up in the hills behind.
+Agios Gordios is also home to the infamous Pink Palace, a backpacker resort/hostel which is located up in the hills behind.
 A bit of an institution on the Mediterranean backpacker scene, the Pink Palace has been entertaining backpackers with toga parties and quad bike tours for decades.
 There are plenty of organised activities and rock-bottom prices.
-Some rooms require a bit of trek uphill.
+Some rooms require a bit of an uphill trek.

 For a quieter alternative in the same great location, there’s the family-run Corfu Backpackers.